Azure/azure-sdk-for-java/sdk/search/azure-search-data/README.md

 * You will need to provide `index name`and the `search service name` which is the URL of the Azure Search service you provisioned: https://<yourService>.search.windows.net.

-## This library is build using:
+## This library is built using:
 * JDK / JRE 1.8
 * Microsoft Azure - adal4j 1.3.0
 * Junit 4.12

 ## Building the SDK
 1. Clone this repo
-2. In Intellij, open the client pom  - [pom.client.xml](../../../pom.client.xml) it will open all the SDKs, including the search one and will make sure all dependencies are met.
+2. In [IntelliJ](https://www.jetbrains.com/idea/), import the project by opening the client pom - [pom.client.xml](../../../pom.client.xml) it will open all the SDKs, including the search one and will make sure all dependencies are met.
+For contributing to Search specifically, select `...\azure-sdk-for-java-pr\sdk\search\pom.service.xml`.
+   * Check "Search for projects recursively" and "Import Maven projects automatically" checkboxes if they are not checked by default.
+   * In JDK for importer, select 1.8.
+Make sure to have JDK 1.8 installed and included in project settings.
+   * For profiles, check "javadoc-doclet-compatibility".
+   * For Maven projects to import, check com.azure:azure-search-service-parent:1.0.0.
+   * For project SDK, select Java SDK 1.8.
 3. Build module azure-search-data, and run the samples

 ## Samples
 * [A simple search index example](/sdk/search/azure-search-data/src/samples/java/com/azure/search/data/SearchIndexClientExample.java).